AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Related Work

 \section{Related Work}

-\textbf{Text-to-Audio Generation} Text-to-audio generation methods \cite{tango2,auffusion,stableaudio,audioldm2,huang2023makeanaudio2,genau} aim to produce audio signals based on a given text condition.
-Common approaches~\cite{huang2023makeanaudio2,genau} leverage latent diffusion models \cite{he2023latent}, where they represent audio as Mel-spectrograms, encoding them with a 2D Variational Autoencoder (VAE) and using a U-Net architecture for denoising.
-Successive works employ scalable transformer-based diffusion backbones to achieve superior quality.
-Make-an-Audio 2~\cite{huang2023makeanaudio2} encodes the spectrogram with a 1D VAE and uses a transformer backbone.
+\textbf{Text-to-Audio Generation} Text-to-audio methods generate audio conditioned a given text~\cite{tango2,auffusion,stableaudio,audioldm2,huang2023makeanaudio2,genau}.
+Recent works employ scalable transformer-based diffusion backbones over a latent representation of Mel-spectrograms to achieve superior quality.
+Make-an-Audio 2~\cite{huang2023makeanaudio2} encodes the spectrogram with a 1D VAE and uses a DiT~\cite{dit} backbone.
 GenAU~\cite{genau} introduced a scalable dataset collection framework and transformer architecture to produce high-quality sound effects.
-Movie Gen~\cite{moviegen} directly encodes waveforms with a VAE, bypassing intermediate Mel-spectrogram representations to enable generation at a higher resolution of 44kHz.
-Such approaches operate in a text-conditioned setting \cite{stableaudio, audioldm2, huang2023makeanaudio2}, and showed the importance of text-encoding in achieving better quality and text-audio alignment.
-Our work focuses on establishing a unified framework for Video-to-Audio and Audio-to-Video leveraging diffusion model activations as the main conditioning signal, posing a more complex challenge due to the need for precise temporal alignment with the conditioning modality.
+Movie Gen~\cite{moviegen} directly encodes waveforms with a VAE, bypassing intermediate Mel-spectrogram representations.
+Such approaches operate in a text-conditioned setting \cite{stableaudio, audioldm2, huang2023makeanaudio2}, and showed the importance of text encoding in achieving better quality and text-audio alignment.
+Our work focuses on establishing a unified framework for text-conditioned V2A and A2V, posing a more complex challenge due to the need for precise temporal alignment with the conditioning modality.